macgamers/playable-games/README.md

 Disclaimer: This list is from user-submitted game reports.
 These games may or may not work for you on your mac and you are fully responsible for any games that you buy based on this list.

+## Other Lists

+- [Broken Games](BROKEN.md) - Games that have reports and all indicate that the game is unplayable.
+- [Native Games](NATIVE.md) - Games that were released natively and still work natively on Apple silicon macs.